JMHOO/planet-insight/README.md

     run_worker.sh                     Docker.worker entry point
-    settings.py                       Setting file refer by docker container start_restful_docker_service.sh   bash script of starting docker container to run restful service
+    settings.py                       Setting file refer by docker container start_restful_docker_service.sh   bash script of starting docker container to run restful service start_worker_docker_service.sh    bash script of starting docker container to run worker service

 ## Requirements

+-   Python 3
 -   Docker 17.03 or above
 -   AWS Access key with fullaccess of S3 and DynamoDB
 -   Nvidia GPU (training instance)

 ## How to deploy

 Two kinds of services need to be deployed:

 A. Restful service (ONLY need one)
 B. Training instances (Not limited, the more the better)

 ### Prerequisite

 #### Docker

 Both restful service and training instance require Docker:

 Here is the tutorial for installing Docker on Ubuntu: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

 #### GPU ready(training instance only)

 The training instance require:Nvidia driver, CUDA8.0 and nvidia-docker

 Example bash script for GPU ready(Ubuntu):

 ``` bash
 # install nvidia driver and cuda
 sudo add-apt-repository ppa:graphics-drivers/ppa -y